Amatobahn/echo-boilerplate/README.md

 Starting point for creating Go based HTTP server using Echo

 ## Requirements
-You need Python 3.6 or later to run starlette-boilerplate.
+You need Golang to run echo-boilerplate.
-Python packages are available at http://www.python.org/getit/
+Golang is available at https://golang.org/

 ## Running the tests